How Disciplined Will You Be in the Next Downturn?

 - I know I shouldn’t time the market, but it’s now up 3x and I can just see it reversing course soon!

 These are just a few paraphrased notes from Betterment customers who reduced their stock allocation in January or February 2016.
 From Nov.
 1, 2015 to Feb.
 11, 2016, the global stock market (ACWI) fell about 15%.

-And, of course, markets then rallied 31% to today, September 2017.
-Looking back from February 2017, a stay-the-course investor tracking the index would be up about 20% cumulatively.
+And, of course, markets then rallied 31% up until September 2017.
+Looking back between February and September of 2017, a stay-the-course investor tracking the index would be up about 20% cumulatively.